 - breast tenderness

 Depending on the cause, there may be other symptoms as well.
-If you have symptoms of male breast enlargement, contact your doctor so they can determine the cause of your condition.
+If you have symptoms of gynecomastia, contact your doctor so they can determine the cause of your condition.

-Gynecomastia may cause you to feel embarrassed or self-conscious.
-If you feel it’s making you depressed or you’re too self-conscious to take part in your normal activities, speak to your doctor or a counselor.
-It may also help to talk with other men who have the condition in a support group setting.
+- Counseling: Gynecomastia may cause you to feel self-conscious.
+If you feel it’s making you depressed or are too self-conscious to participate in your typical activities, speak to your doctor or a counselor.
+It may also help to talk with other males who have the condition in a support group setting.

-Gynecomastia can occur in boys and men of any age.
-Talking to a doctor can help you discover the underlying cause of the breast enlargement.
-Depending on the cause, you have several options for treatment and for managing the condition.
+Gynecomastia can occur in males of any age.
+Talking with a doctor can help you discover the underlying cause of gynecomastia.